 Read More From Owlcation

 The Art of Parody

-Or, we can turn to John Gross who edited the 2012 publication The Oxford Book of Parodies.
-He notes that “parody seems to flourish in territory somewhere between pastiche (a composition in another artist’s manner, without satirical intent) and burlesque (which fools around with the material of high literature and adapts it to low ends).”
+Or, we can turn to John Gross, who edited the 2012 publication The Oxford Book of Parodies.
+He notes that “parody seems to flourish in territory somewhere between pastiche (a composition in another artist’s manner, without satirical intent) and burlesque (which fools around with the material of high literature and adapts it for low ends).”

 Parodies lean heavily on exaggeration; caricaturists have had fun turning the already portly Donald Trump into a massively obese figure with an extravagant and gravity-defying comb-over.
 But, the exaggeration technique only works if the reader or viewer is familiar with the source; the closer to the original the better.

 For example, if you never watched George Lucas’s Star Wars, then Mel Brooks’s Space Balls would be largely meaningless, although it can work as a send up of the entire science fiction genre.

 “Satire is a lesson, parody is a game.”